materialsguy/Abaqus_Codes_Inverse_Parameter_Paper/README.md

-# Code to “Inverse parameter determination for metal foils in multifunctional composites”
+# Code for “Inverse parameter determination for metal foils in multifunctional composites”

 Please cite the Paper if you use the code **https://doi.org/10.1016/j.matdes.2023.111711**